 - $8350 x 85% = $7097.50

-Jeff can claim $7097.50 worth of car expenses at Item D1 on his tax return.
+Jeff can claim $7097.50 worth of deductions at the car expenses section of his tax return.

 Important things to remember: